Start your business

 Here are some guidelines to help you through the naming process:

 Once you have settled on a business name, you can reserve the name if you are not ready to register it.
-You can do this by submitting an Application to Reserve Corporate Name to the Secretary of State and paying a $10 filing fee.
+You can do this by submitting an Application to Reserve Corporate Name to the Secretary of State and paying a small filing fee.
 This will hold your name for a renewable 120 days.

 The board of directors for a corporation oversees the operations of the business.
 For your business to get off the ground, a board of directors will need to be appointed.

 The board of directors is often appointed by the initial incorporators — those involved in filing the initial paperwork for starting the business and who may or may not become shareholders.
 Note that only one incorporator is required, and only one member on the board is needed, although more is recommended.
+For professional corporations, at least half of the directors need to be licensed in the company’s stated profession.

-Incorporators may be directors and also shareholders.
-But the three titles are distinct roles within the company.
+Incorporators may be directors and also shareholders, but the three titles are distinct roles within the company.
 The incorporators are responsible for starting the business and filing the paperwork; the board of directors oversees the business; and the shareholders finance the business by owning shares in the company.

 It’s a good idea for all incorporators to meet and elect an initial board of directors before filing the Articles of Incorporation.
 This board can then begin creating the corporate bylaws (described in a later section).